How Often Does Social Security Do Case Reviews?

-Some people have medical conditions that improve with treatment, while others have conditions that stay the same or get worse.
-Based on these categories, the SSA will establish a review schedule for your case called a "diary."
-This diary will contain the dates of your CDRs.
-Diaries do end ("mature") eventually, after which you won't have any more CDRs.
+Some medical conditions improve with regular treatment, while others stay the same or get worse.
+Social Security will review your case more often if the agency thinks that your condition is "expected" to improve, occasionally if it's "possible" that it will improve, and infrequently if it's "not expected" to improve.
+Based on these categories, Social Security will establish a review schedule for your case called a "diary."
+This diary will contain the dates of your next CDR.

 Medical Improvement Expected